English 134 Mixed-Genre Portfolio

 Genre: Photo Collage Essay · Audience: classmates and general readers interested in perspective and place · Purpose: to explore how friendship reshapes our perception of animals, landscapes, and ourselves

-Over Thanksgiving break, Ty and I drove out to Potrero Ranch in Dos Vientos with our cameras tossed in the backseat and no real plan except to see what the early winter light would give us.
+Over Thanksgiving break, my friend Ty and I drove out to Potrero Ranch in Dos Vientos with our cameras tossed in the backseat and no real plan except to see what the early winter light would give us.
 The ranch sits between rolling hills that look soft from a distance and sharp up close, the kind of landscape that changes character depending on who you’re standing beside.
 I didn’t know it then, but the morning would echo the same question I explored in my earlier writing: how does friendship shift the way we see the world?
 And what happens when we return to a place alone?

 Researchers in cognitive science describe something similar as a form of joint attention: our understanding of a scene changes when we experience it with another person.
 Studies on shared perception suggest that humans naturally align their focus, emotion, and interpretation with the people around them, especially when they are looking at the same thing (Richardson et al.).
 I didn’t need the research to know this was true.
 Ty’s presence that morning sharpened my attention, made the horses seem more expressive, and made the landscape feel alive in a way it hadn’t before.

-In one image, Anna rides straight toward the camera, Pompy’s ears forward, her braids swinging with each stride.
+In one image, Anna rides straight toward the camera, Pompy’s ears fixed forward, Anna's braids swinging with each stride.
 In another, she and Pompy are small against the expanse of the hills, moving through the brush like a single shape.
 The farther they rode, the more I realized how different this moment felt from the morning with Ty.
 That day had been about shared observation; this one was about witnessing someone else’s connection, stepping back so that someone else’s relationship could fill the frame.

 This collage is my attempt to hold those rhythms still long enough to see them clearly.